rockstor/rockon-registry/README.md

 ### Top level structure
 ```
 {
-    "<Rock-On name. eg: LSIO-Plex>": {
+    "<Rock-on name. eg: LSIO-Plex>": {
-      "description": "<description of the Rock-On.
+      "description": "<description of the Rock-on.
 Eg: Plex brought to you by Linuxserver.io>",
       "version": "<arbitrary version string>",
       "website": "<Underlying app website>",
       (optional)"icon": "<link to icon, if any>",